Black-footed Cat Distribution in Africa

-The Black-footed Cat is endemic to southern Africa and found only in the semi-arid parts of South Africa, Botswana and Namibia.
+The Black-footed Cat is endemic to southern Africa and found only in the semi-arid habitats of this region, primarily in just three countries:

 Black-footed Cat Subspecies

 Two subspecies of the Black-footed Cat (Felis nigripes) have been recognized in the past: